ffrank/ffrank.github.io/_posts/2015-05-26-friends-don't-let-friends-use-refreshonly.markdown

 The subscribed resource is already in sync (package *X* is installed).
 During all follow-up agent runs, Puppet will detect this and not touch the `package` resource anymore.
-There will be no new notifications for `Exec['X']` and the system will remain in an inconsistent state.
+There will be no new notifications for `Exec['Y']` and the system will remain in an inconsistent state.

 Even worse, it's quite difficult for the user to detect this and recover from this state.
 They would have to uninstall the *X* package again